 While larger ticket insurance claims will always require some human intervention, the process can still be made easier with the help of RPA to connect your information.
 Avoid creating a complex spaghetti structure between systems, processes, data and people by instead instilling a centralized repository that pulls data in from all your systems via APIs.

 Bizagi helped Generali when they embarked on an organization-wide business transformation project to boost productivity.
 Bizagi’s system architecture enabled the company to deploy more processes at scale and make better use of resources.
-They also eliminated many paper-based systems and replaces them with automated and efficient workflow using the multi-language BPM solution.
+They also eliminated many paper-based systems and replaced them with automated and efficient workflow using the multi-language BPM solution.

 As a result, 38 automated processes were fully operational within just 6 months and Generali’s insurance claims loss ratio was reduced by 2-5%.
 The organization saw 60% cost savings, which is projected to grow to 90% through re-use.
 The process audit was fully automated to enable agility in response to changing regulation.